 Objective 1: Maintain good relations with abutters and neighbors.
-Strategies:

-- A. Establish contact and working relations with neighbors. - B. Maintain contact and working relations with the Martha's Vineyard Museum, the Oak Bluffs and Tisbury conservation commissions; send a draft copy of the plan to them prior to the public hearing. - C. Post the activities allowed and prohibited on the preserve.
+- a.
+Establish contact and working relations with neighbors. - b.
+Maintain contact and working relations with the Martha's Vineyard Museum, the Oak Bluffs and Tisbury conservation commissions; send a draft copy of the plan to them prior to the public hearing. - c.
+Post the activities allowed and prohibited on the preserve.